smurferson1/MineControl/README.md

 - Optionally managing execution of an external GPU and/or CPU mining app and charting/logging their output centrally.
 - Finding relevant data in raw text with customizable regular expressions.

 Names of hardware monitor and GPU controller apps are omitted in order to avoid legal issues, but the default config is compatible with the most popular hardware monitor and GPU controller apps.
 These support both NVIDIA and AMD GPUs.
-Hint: they rhyme with **RidesharePimpo** and **PamStoleMy ButterChurner**.
+Hint: they rhyme with **RidesharePimpo** and **WhoStoleMy ButterChurner**.

 ![image](https://user-images.githubusercontent.com/91922614/138532772-a657dc16-2947-4f0b-8315-203717929fcc.png)